IVPLabs/ECFNet/README.md

 If you find the Car dataset useful for your research, please consider citing our paper  [[`BibTex`](#citation)].
 Your acknowledgement is greatly appreciated!

 ## Citation
-If you find our work useful for your research, please consider citing our paper.
+If you find our work and dataset useful for your research, please consider citing our paper.
 Thank you!
 ```bibtex
 @inproceedings{2026ECCV_ECFNet,
     title     = {Denoising-Enhanced Coarse-to-Fine Infrared Small Target Detection with Attention Prior-Guided Knowledge Distillation},